wgurecky/pyReactor/README.md

 About
 -----
-Point kinetics reacotr model with GUI frontend.
+Point kinetics reactor model with GUI frontend.

 Interfaces with an Arduino (optional).